-Choosing web developer job for veterans is a good idea because the industry is booming!
+Choosing a web developer job for veterans is a good idea because the industry is booming!
 It currently employs more than 250,000 people, says the Bureau of Labor Statistics, and this number is supposed to increase by at least 20,000 by 2020.
 A perfect time to enter the field, right?

 This one is pretty simple.
-If you have an advanced expertise in something, you can teach it to others.
+If you have advanced expertise in something, you can teach it to others.
 All you need to have is lesson plans and a computer with an Internet connection.
 The expertise that can be taught can be various, from high school math to Mandarin.

-Another profitable career from the area of web development.
+Another profitable career in the area of web development.
 You will need to learn some good training for it, though.
 However, after several months of learning, you will enter a fascinating area that always needs new talent and fresh ideas.
-Typical job descriptions include development and testing of mobile apps for various platforms, such as iOS and Android.
+Typical job descriptions include the development and testing of mobile apps for various platforms, such as iOS and Android.

-This job could be a perfect for you in case you have a passion for apps with awesome functions.
+This job could be perfect for you in case you have a passion for apps with awesome functions.

 This freelance job is also relatively simple and requires extensive Internet research of topics provided by the employer.
 Many web researchers work from home and earn a pretty decent salary.
 Another plus is that popular job boards like Indeed.com have a long list of offers for anyone interested in getting involved with this job.

 If you have an interest in photography, then you should definitely become a freelance photographer.
 Most of these professionals report very high levels of job satisfaction because they have lots of fun during the photo sessions!
-For you as a former military member, this can be an interesting change of pace and exciting opportunity to communicate and enjoy the company of others.
+For you, as a former military member, this can be an interesting change of pace and an exciting opportunity to communicate and enjoy the company of others.